Eluinhost/ultrahardcore/README.md

 UltraHardcore
 =============

+**NOTICE** This repository is deprecated in favour of https://github.com/Eluinhost/UHC

 **BRANCH DETAILS**

 This branch is removing all the non-core features and enabling a manager type system for plugins to hook into.